lcymburajr/tipCal/README.md

 # Tip Cal
-Just messing around with Angular and Node
+Playing around with Angular and Node.